jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

     dict_values([1, -1, 1, -1, -1, -1, -1, -1, -1, -1, -1, 1, 1, 1, -1, 1, -1, 1, -1, -1, -1, -1, -1, -1, 1, -1, 1, -1, -1, -1, 1, 1, 1, 1, 1, -1, -1, -1, 1, 1, 1, 1, -1, 1, -1, -1, 1, -1, 1, 1, -1, -1, 1, -1, 1, -1, 1, -1, 1, -1, 1, -1, -1, -1, 1, -1, 1, 1, -1, -1, -1, -1, 1, -1, -1, -1, 1, 1, 1, 1, 1, 1, -1, 1, 1, -1, -1, -1, 1, -1, 1, 1, -1, -1, 1, 1, 1, 1, 1, 1])

 Now, we could plot the state of our system for the **spins** configuration.
-For this, let's to write a function to plot the state using arrows:
+For this, let's write a function to plot the state using arrows:

 ```python